Mightyfrong/gallifreyan-translation-helper/README.md

 **shermansDraw(ctx, letter, grouped, thicknumberline)** actually draws a character to the canvas.
 X and y coordiantes are set.
 If not grouped the x-"pointer" is set to the next characters position, if the end of the viewport is reached the next line is set.
 Stroke- and fill-styles are set.

 Actual drawing instructions start with the decision about the base.
-If its punctuation the words base line and sentences base line is drawn and the instructions for the actual letter are processed eg...
+If it is punctuation the words base line and sentences base line is drawn and the instructions for the actual letter are processed eg...
 ```js
 case "?": /*base "punctuation"*/
 	draw.dot(x + 17.5 * shermansScale, y + 15 * shermansScale, 5 * shermansScale);